phyuki/Challenge_III/README.md

-# Challenge_III
+# Challenge III
-Development of a real-time RESTful API using Spring Boot that gets data from an external API and performs appropriate handling
+Development of a real-time RESTful API using Spring Boot for handling data from an external API